-- EJ staff could co-construct an informal community of practice within their agency and among other agency staff to: - Support agency accountability to communities - Facilitate equity and EJ learning opportunities at agencies - Apply equity and EJ lens to agency work - Examples of other possible EJ staff responsibilities: - o Lead EJ staff to serve on the permanent EJ workgroup, if stood up. - Participate in informal interagency EJ community of practice - Track and communicate agency progress toward EJ, perhaps in partnership with an external entity - Oversee EJ-specific community engagement, including reviewing, updating, and implementing the agency's community engagement plan (see Community Engagement Subcommittee's first recommendation) - Ensure EJ and e is included in the agency's strategic plan, and that the agency is actively working toward EJ and equity - State leadership should determine which agencies this recommendation should apply to, for example the Governor's Executive Cabinet, the Department of Natural Resources, the Energy Facility Site Evaluation Council, the Interagency Council on Health Disparities, and any other agency deemed appropriate by the Governor.
+- Create EJ-Focused Community of Practice: EJ staff could co-construct an informal33 community of practice within their agency and among other agency staff to support agency accountability to communities, facilitate equity and EJ learning opportunities at agencies, and apply equity and EJ lens to agency work. - Examples of other possible EJ staff responsibilities: - Lead EJ staff to serve on the permanent EJ workgroup, if stood up. - Participate in informal interagency EJ community of practice. - Track and communicate agency progress toward EJ, perhaps in partnership with an external entity. - Oversee EJ-specific community engagement, including reviewing, updating, and implementing the agency's community engagement plan (see Community Engagement Subcommittee's first recommendation). - Ensure EJ and equity is included in the agency's strategic plan, and that the agency is actively working toward EJ and equity. - State leadership should determine which agencies this recommendation should apply to, for example the Governor's Executive Cabinet, the Department of Natural Resources, the Energy Facility Site Evaluation Council, the Interagency Council on Health Disparities, and any other agency or entity deemed appropriate by the Governor.

-Incorporate Environmental Justice into State Environmental Laws - PENDING APPROVAL
+Incorporate Environmental Justice into State Environmental Laws - Model Policy Recommendation

-DRAFT Recommendation 5: Environmental justice considerations should be incorporated into a range of state environmental laws.
+Recommendation 5: Environmental justice considerations should be incorporated into a range of state environmental laws.
 Further, environmental and natural resource State agencies should consider environmental justice in developing agency request legislation, analyzing bills during legislative session, and conducting rule reviews.

 - Prioritizing efforts to reduce inequities: Agencies should prioritize agency request legislation and rule updates that will reduce inequity or have a positive impact on overburdened communities. - EJ impact review: In analyzing bills during legislative session, the legislators, legislative staff and agencies should consider what communities will be affected and whether the bill will reduce, increase, or have no impact on environmental justice.
-The Health State Board of Health could serve as a model for this work. - Illustrative examples on how to implement this recommendation include: - Modernizing the Evergreen Communities Act (SB 6529/HB2413)
+Health Impact Reviews developed by the State Board of Health could serve as a model for this work. - Engage with stakeholders and communities to identify the best path forward: Significant additional work is needed to identify how to best incorporate EJ into state laws. - Illustrative examples on how to implement this recommendation include:

-9 Non-mandatory, and not necessarily a public meeting
+33 Non-mandatory, and not necessarily a public meeting